For some reason whenever I hear that word warning, I hear it as a phrase.

 Truth, understanding, enlightenment and wisdom are all very “Becoming” traits.
 They empower us to grow and learn to be who we truly were intended to be.
 Which in turn enables us to continue moving on, with our momentum fully powered forward and upward.

-I hope you have enjoyed the first two weeks, yes 24 days already of this odyssey.
+I hope you have enjoyed the first 24 weeks already of this odyssey.
 Plus there is much more to come.

 As always I encourage you to actively participate.
 Please post your comments, questions, suggestions or concerns below.
 This is a safe space to share and there are protections in place to keep spammers out.
 I will respond to all who choose to participate.